ChrisChinchilla/chrischinchilla.com/_clients/consensys.md

 - workshops
 ---

 Kauri is a ConsenSys spoke focussed on building a technical knowledge resource for the Ethereum ecosystem.
-We help source writers to contribute content, edit their work, offer documentation support to projects, create technical writing training materials, and coordinate and mentor the community in better technical writing practices.
+I helped source writers to contribute content, edited their work, offered documentation support to projects, created technical writing training materials, and coordinated and mentored the community in better technical writing practices. _Kauri lost its funding in 2020 and is now archived_.